Where Do Backdoors Live? A Component-Level Analysis of Backdoor Propagation in Speech Language Models: Experimental Setup

-We use LibriSpeech \citep{panayotov2015librispeech} for the ASR task.
-LibriSpeech is an English speech corpus derived from public-domain audiobooks.
-Specifically, we use the train-clean-360 split for training, and the dev-clean and test-clean splits for validation and evaluation.
-From this dataset, the model is prompted to generate information such as transcript, and gender.
+We use LibriSpeech \cite{7178964} for the ASR task, an English speech corpus derived from public-domain audiobooks.
+We use the train-clean-360 split for training, and the dev-clean and test-clean splits for validation and evaluation.
+For this dataset, the model is prompted to generate information such as transcript and gender.

-For the emotion recognition task, we use CREMA-D \citep{cao2014crema}, a dataset containing approximately 70 hours of audio from 91 professional actors.
-Each actor reads scripted sentences while portraying one of six emotions: neutral, happy, sad, angry, disgust, and fear.
-We construct speaker-disjoint splits by randomly assigning 80\% of speakers to training, 10\% to validation, and 10\% to test.
-CREMA-D includes age metadata at the speaker level; however, since each actor produces multiple utterances of the same sentences, the corresponding age labels are repeated across recordings.
-For the same reason, ASR results on CREMA-D are limited and included only for completeness, with LibriSpeech serving as the main ASR benchmark.
+Next, use CREMA-D \cite{6849440}, an emotional dataset made from 91 actors repeating the same 12 sentences in six different emotions (neutral, happy, sad, angry, disgust, and fear).
+We use speaker-disjoint splits: 80\% training, 10\% validation, 10\% test.
+Apart from the emotion, the transcription, gender, and age of the speaker are also provided.
+ASR results on CREMA-D are included only for completeness, but since actors repeat the same sentences, LibriSpeech is the main benchmark for ASR.

-For the age and gender tasks, we use VoxCeleb2-AE \citep{hechmi2021voxcelebenrichmentagegender}, an augmented version of the popular VoxCeleb2 \cite{Chung_2018} dataset annotated with corrected gender labels and speaker ages.
-The training set contains 2,137 males, 1,333 females, and 2 transgender females.
-We reserve 10\% of the training set for validation.
-The predefined test set contains 84 speakers.
-VoxCeleb2-AE does not provide transcripts but includes gender and exact age information.
+We test age and gender identification using VoxCeleb2-AE \cite{hechmi2021voxcelebenrichmentagegender}, an augmented version of the VoxCeleb2 \cite{Chung_2018} dataset annotated with added speaker ages.
+We reserve 10\% of the training set for validation, and we use the predefined test set.
+VoxCeleb2-AE includes gender and age information.

-In the fine-tuning defense experiments, we introduce the IEMOCAP dataset \citep{busso_iemocap_2008}, an audiovisual corpus of scripted and improvised scenarios designed to evoke natural emotional expressions.
-We use Sessions~1–3 for training, Session~4 for validation, and Session~5 for evaluation, restricting the labels to the six emotions shared with CREMA-D (angry, happy, sad, neutral, disgust, fear).